st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/AddingAnAlteration.md

 Navigate to `/src/Conditions/Settings/DisableOrEnable`.
 Here, you will find folders for different categories:

 1. **Alterational**: In this folder, add the new alteration to the correct file and function.
 This is crucial as it's used by the UI buttons.
-If a new category is created, add a new function with the category name in both enable and disable files, and place this new function in "DisableOrEnable" with the correct `Select[...]` / `Deselect[...]` logic.
+If a new category is created, add a new function with the category name in both enable and disable files and place this new function in "DisableOrEnable" with the correct `Select[...]` / `Deselect[...]` logic.

 2. **Seasonal**: Seasonal sorting is similar to alteration-based sorting but doesn't need updates until summer 2025.